Self-Destructive Language Model: Evaluation

 \textbf{Self-destructive effect.} We then examine \sys's robustness to harmful fine-tuning.
 By default, we assume the attack uses 1K harmful samples (with the batch size of 4), applies the AdamW optimizer, and runs for 250 training steps.
 We adjust its learning rate ($\eta$ varies from 2$e$-5 to 2$e$-4) to simulate attacks of different intensities.
 Figure~\ref{fig:hs&au} compares the harmfulness scores and (average) zero-shot scores of the models defended by various methods.

 We have the following observations.
 First, all models are initially well aligned, as evidenced by their low pre-attack harmfulness scores; further, their zero-shot performance remains intact before the attack.
 Second, while all models exhibit resistance to weak attacks (e.g., $\eta$ = 2$e$-5), most defensive methods observe a significant increase in HS when subjected to strong attacks (e.g., $\eta \geq$ 8$e$-5).
 Notably, the attack has minimal impact on the models' ZS, indicating that their general performance remains largely unaffected.
 Third, and most interestingly, \sys shows robust resistance to all attacks, achieving the lowest HS among all defenses.
 Meanwhile, as the attack intensity increases, the resulting model's ZS degrades rapidly, highlighting the self-destructive effect.
 For instance, when $\eta$ = 2$e$-4, its ZS drops below 30\%, approaching random-guess performance for certain tasks (e.g., TruthfulQA).

-Besides using the binary classifier to measure harmfulness, which tends to rely on affirmative keywords or phrases (e.g., `yes' or `sure')\mcite{rosatiRepresentationNoisingDefence2024a}, we additionally employ an LLM-based classifier (GPT-4o) to assess whether model responses contain harmful content, which we refer to the HS-G metric, similar to `Recheck'\mcite{2023arXiv230513860L} and `ASR-G'\mcite{2024arXiv240208679G} metrics.
-Table~\ref{tbl:metric2} compares the HS and HS-G scores of \sys under attacks with varying learning rates.
-Notably, across different attacks, the HS-G scores of \sys remain remarkably low, indicating that its responses to harmful prompts are generally non-informative and lack substantive content.
+Besides the harmfulness metric in \citep{rosatiRepresentationNoisingDefence2024a}, we also consider using {\tt GPT-4o} as an additional measurement and find their results align, see details in \msec{sec:gpteval}.
 Qualitative analysis of sample outputs from \sys-defended models (details in \msec{sec:response}) also corroborates this observation.
+Moreover, the destroyed model is extremely hard to restore, see detailed experiment in \msec{sec:restore}.